-For more than a decade, United Fresh advocated for the addition of fruits and vegetables to the Special Supplemental Nutrition Program for Women, Infants and Children, better known as WIC.
-Starting in 1999, United Fresh championed adding produce to WIC at meetings with the Clinton Administration and USDA.
+Since 1999, United Fresh has advocated for the addition of fruits and vegetables to the Special Supplemental Nutrition Program for Women, Infants and Children, better known as WIC.

-More recent advocacy by United Fresh, National WIC Association and allies in the nutrition community has resulted in increasing the value of the fruit and vegetable vouchers to $10/month for mothers and $8/month for children.
-Fruits and Vegetables now play an important role in the WIC food packages, helping these families eat a healthier diet and helping children develop healthier eating habits.
-The CDC attributed the recent decrease in early childhood obesity rates to the inclusion of fruits and vegetables in WIC.
+More recent advocacy has resulted in increase of the value of the fruit and vegetable vouchers to $11/month for mothers and $8/month for children.
+Fruits and vegetables now play an important role in the WIC food packages, helping families and children develop healthier diet and eating habits.
+The Center for Disease Control (CDC) attributed the recent decrease in early childhood obesity rates to the inclusion of fruits and vegetables in WIC.

 Today, more than 7 million low-income pregnant/breastfeeding women, their infants and young children participate in WIC.